natelandau/valentina/README.md

 -   [JinjaX](https://jinjax.scaletti.dev/) - Super components powers for your Jinja templates
 -   [quart-wtf](https://quart-wtf.readthedocs.io/en/latest/index.html) - Integration of Quart and WTForms including CSRF and file uploading.
 -   [Quart](https://quart.palletsprojects.com/en/latest/index.html) - Async web framework based on Flask

-## Running the webui locally

-A convenience script that runs the webui locally without the Discord bot is available to speed development of web features.

-1. Set the required environment variables in a `.env` file.
-2. Run `uv sync` to install the required packages.
-3. Activate the virtual environment with `source .venv/bin/activate`.
-4. Run the webui with `webui`.

 ## Troubleshooting